Deformations of some local Calabi-Yau manifolds: The case of a small resolution

-as well as the statement that, in case $(X,x)$ is a local complete intersection, $\dim H^0(T^1_X) =2 b^{1,1}(X,x) + \ell^{2,1}$ $\iff$ $(X,x)$ is weighted homogeneous.
-More generally, as shown in the papers of Steenbrink and Namikawa cited above, these results hold for every isolated rational Gorenstein singularity $(X,x)$ of dimension $3$. \end{remark}
+as well as the statement that $\dim H^0(X;T^1_X) =2 b^{1,1}(X,x) + \ell^{2,1}$ if and only if $(X,x)$ is weighted homogeneous (since $(X,x)$ is a local complete intersection).
+As shown in the papers of Steenbrink and Namikawa cited above and \cite[Theorem 2.1(iv)]{FL}, these results hold more generally for isolated rational Gorenstein singularities of dimension $3$. \end{remark}